Kitchen Counter Chronicles

 Instructions

-• Stir in the flour and salt.
-Knead the dough on low for 5 minutes in a stand mixer, or knead by hand for 5-7 minutes.
-After kneading for 2 minutes, if the dough is very sticky add a bit more flour (1 tbsp at a time).
+• Next, stir in the flour and salt.
+Knead the dough on low for 5 minutes in the stand mixer, or knead by hand for 5-7 minutes.
+After kneading for 2 minutes, if the dough is very sticky add more flour - tablespoon at a time.

 • In the end, the dough will be smooth and will form a ball that pulls away from the sides of the bowl.

 • Remove the dough from the bowl.
-Clean the bowl and grease the bowl with 1 tsp of vegetable oil.
-Place the ball of dough inside the bowl, cover with plastic wrap and set aside to rise - at least 1 hour.
-We set our bowl on top of our dishwasher, that had just finished running.
-The surface was nice and warm.
-Place your bowl in a warm location; top of the fridge, top of the stove, top shelf in the kitchen.
+Clean the bowl and grease the bowl with 1 teaspoon of vegetable oil.
+Place the ball of dough inside the greased bowl, cover with plastic wrap and set aside to rise for at least 1 hour.

-• Once the dough has doubled in size (after an hour) remove the dough from the bowl and cut it into 8 portions.
+• Once the dough has doubled in size (after at least one hour) remove the dough from the bowl and cut it into 8 portions.

 • Roll each portion into a snake of dough, about 20 inches long.
 If the dough springs back when you roll it out, let it sit for a moment and then try again.

-• Once you have your dough snake, it's time to make the pretzel shape.
-Make a "U" shape, then cross the two ends over each other.
+• Once you have your dough snake, make the pretzel shape.
+Start by making "U" shape, then cross the two ends of the "U" over each other.

-• Drop the pretzels into the boiling water, don't over fill the pot with pretzels.
-Let them boil for 30 seconds then turn them over and boil for another 30 seconds.
+• Drop the pretzels into the softly boiling water.
+Don't overfill the pot with pretzels.
+Let them boil for 30 seconds and then turn them over and boil for another 30 seconds.
 Remove from the water with a slotted spoon and place back on the parchment paper lined baking sheet.

 • Bake in 450°F oven for 12-15 minutes, until golden brown.